M0GAMB0/Weather_App/README.md

 - **API Polling:** Implements API polling to periodically update the weather data. 📡
 - **Persistent Search:** Saves the last searched city and automatically loads its data when the user revisits the app. 💾
 - **State Management:** Uses React's Context API for efficient state management. 📦
-- **Responsive Design:** (If applicable - add this if you implemented responsive design) The dashboard is designed to be responsive and work well on different screen sizes.📱💻
+- **Responsive Design:** The dashboard is designed to be responsive and work well on different screen sizes.📱💻
 - **Switching Units:** Allow users to switch between different units (e.g., Celsius and Fahrenheit).

 ## Technologies Used